kpluszczewicz/em-librmpd/README.md

 class is as simple as

     require 'rubygems'
-    require 'librmpd-em'

-# params 'localhost' and 6600 are default
+    require 'librmpd-em' # when this library is shipped as a gem ;)

     mpd = MPD.new 'localhost', 6600

+(params 'localhost' and 6600 are default)

 Once you have an instance of the MPD class, start by connecting to the server: